fabriceyhc/diffy_fuzz/README.md

 These generated inputs are specifically designed to satisfy uncovered branch conditions and improve coverage.

-Additional details for each phase can be seen in the following flow chart.
+Additional details for each phase can be seen in this flow chart and in the following subsections.

 ![DiffyFuzz Overview](/imgs/overview.png?raw=true)